Interview with Emilio Estevez about The Way

 This week, The Way opens nationwide.
 The film features Martin Sheen in the lead role and also stars Deborah Kara Unger and Sheen’s son, Emilio Estevez.
 Additionally, it’s worth noting that Estevez scripted and directed the film, which is opening to rave reviews.
 The movie is loosely based on personal experiences the Estevez family went through and a book, Off the Road by Jack Hitt.
 Interview with Emilio Estevez about The Way

-The film tells the tale of a dad whose son has died while traveling in Europe.
+The film tells the tale of a dad whose son has died while travelling in Europe.
 Upon arriving to collect his son’s remains, the dad learns that his son was hiking the Camino de Santiago, a pilgrimage route in northern Spain and he decides to complete the journey for his son.
 The result is an introspective and emotional journey that touches both the heart and the funny bone and is definitely worth checking out.
 To learn more about the movie, we sat down with Estevez to talk about the Camino, iPads and Dorothy Gale.

 Note: For our traditional “Things You Should Know,” please see the end of this post.

 GeekDad: Congratulations on your movie, The Way.
-It’s very enjoyable and does a good job of staying away from convention.
+It’s very enjoyable and does a good job of staying away from the convention.

 Emilio Estevez: Thank you.
 I think people are starved for movies like this and they come along so infrequently that people are like “Wow, OK, Hollywood hasn’t forgotten about us!”
 The movie is fiercely original and sometimes people have trouble getting their heads around that.
 It’s not a prequel, it’s not a sequel, there’s no CGI, it’s not even low-tech – it’s no tech.
 We shot the movie on Super 16 only with available light through the entire movie.
 Even the nighttime sequences were lit just with candlelights and campfires.
 We weren’t aping what Stanley Kubrick did on Barry Lyndon, but pretty close.